Skip to main content

 What are Snowpark Container Services?

-Snowpark Container Services (SPCS) is a feature of Snowflake Data Cloud (in public preview since late Dec 2023).
-It's a fully managed service that helps run containerized applications directly within Snowflake.
+Snowpark Container Services (SPCS) is a component of Snowflake Data Cloud, which has been in public preview since the end of Dec 2023.
+It's a fully managed service that helps the operations of container-based applications directly inside Snowflake.
+Containerized applications package all their dependencies, libraries, and configuration files into a container image, ensuring smooth execution and compatibility.

-These services are designed specifically for Snowflake.
-They are fully integrated and optimized to run containerized workloads.
-They provide a secure and governed infrastructure with flexible hardware options, including GPUs, for a seamless and efficient experience.
+These services are designed specifically for Snowflake, fully integrated and optimized to run containerized workloads.
+They offer a secure and governed system with flexible hardware options, including GPUs, for a seamless and effective user experience.

-This new Snowpark runtime simplifies the complexities of managing and maintaining compute resources and clusters for containers.
-For additional information, see the Snowflake documentation Snowpark Container Services.
+The new Snowpark runtime simplifies the complexities of managing and maintaining container computing resources and clusters.
+For more information, see the Snowflake documentation Snowpark Container Services.

 Combined capabilities: container services and DataOps.live

 The introduction of Snowpark Container Services is a significant enhancement to DataOps processes within the Snowflake ecosystem.
-You can now use various application images in Snowpark Container Services.
-This will enhance your DataOps pipelines and jobs and make them more efficient.
+You can now use various DataOps application images in Snowpark Container Services.
+This will enhance your DataOps's project pipelines and jobs and make them more efficient.

 By coupling DataOps.live application images with Snowpark Container Services, the deployment and management of containerized applications becomes more accessible than ever.
-This integration offers increased flexibility and efficiency in managing various workloads.
+This integration offers greater flexibility and efficiency in managing different workloads.

-You can concentrate on creating your data products and apps on the data product platform.
+You can now focus on creating your containerized applications on the data product platform.
 Quickly launch them on the Snowflake platform without worrying about managing the infrastructure in both environments.

 How does it work?

-For most DataOps pipeline jobs, the standard built-in orchestrator images are usually sufficient.
-Yet, Dataops.live allows the creation of images from scratch to answer specific customer use cases.
+For most DataOps's project pipeline jobs, the standard built-in orchestrator images are usually sufficient.
+Yet, Dataops.live allows the creation of images from scratch to answer specific customer needs.
 This is where Snowpark Container Services becomes particularly valuable, introducing a key feature to the process.

-This guide shows how to link DataOps CI/CD pipelines, the pipeline for your app, and Snowflake Snowpark containerization.
-It focuses on flexibility and supporting different workloads.
-This guide shows how to create application images in the data product platform.
-Once you complete the images, it demonstrates how to use them inside Container Services.
+This guide walks you through linking your DataOps's project CI/CD pipelines, your app's pipeline, and Snowflake Snowpark containerization.
+It focuses on flexibility and supporting various workloads.
+You'll learn how to create application images in the data product platform and then use them inside Container Services.

 1. Start DevReady, our browser-based development environment.

-2. In the CI/CD pipeline of your Dataops project, define a job to build your custom application image.
+2. In your Dataops's project CI/CD pipeline, define a job to build your custom application image.

-3. Register and deploy the image into the Snowpark image registry within your Snowflake account.
+3. Register and deploy the image into the Snowpark image registry present in your Snowflake account.

 1. Upload your application images to the registry in your Snowflake account.

 2. Once uploaded, run your application containers as a service, service function, or job.
-Create a YAML file to provide Snowflake with the necessary information to configure and run them.
+Create a YAML file to provide Snowflake with the necessary information for configuration and run.

 3. When creating a service or job, create and specify a compute pool where they will operate.